Greater New Orleans Sports Hall of Fame

 2009: NOLA Hall Recognizes McDonald and Schneider

-The Committee began in 1958 when James Collins spearheaded a group of sports journalists to form a sports awards committee to immortalize local sports history.
-For 12 years, the committee honored local athletes each month.
+The Committee began in 1957 when James Collins spearheaded a group of sports journalists to form a sports awards committee to immortalize local sports history.
+For 13 years, the committee honored local athletes each month.
 In 1970, the Sugar Bowl stepped in to sponsor and revitalize the committee, leading to the creation of the Greater New Orleans Sports Hall of Fame in 1971, honoring 10 legends from the Crescent City in its first induction class.
 To be eligible for the Hall of Fame, nominees must have excelled in the sports field in New Orleans or been born or raised in the city.
 Each year, the Committee evaluates nominees and selects the inductees.
-Plaques honoring the 211 members (through 2013) of the Hall of Fame are displayed at Gate G on the Club Level of the Mercedes-Benz Superdome.

-Those eligible for election shall be chosen from these categories: sports participants, coaches, and managers who shall have been retired for a minimum of five (5) years of active competition in their field of sport.
+Those eligible for election shall be chosen from these categories: sports participants, coaches, and managers who shall have been retired for a minimum of five (5) years of active competition in their field of sport OR who have reached 65 years of age.
 Athletic directors, school officials, or team executives, need not be retired or inactive in order to be eligible.

 Greater New Orleans Sports Hall of Fame Members